 - Chat with friends, family, and Arrive Connections in Canada to get first-hand insights on the cost of living.

 - If you’re moving with your family, be sure to extrapolate the costs to cover all members.

 Research and advance planning can not only help you reduce stress but it will also allow you to have reserve funds until you find a stable source of income.

-Arrive’s upcoming webinar, Finances in Canada 101: What You Need to Succeed, will be an excellent opportunity for you to learn the ins and outs of personal finance in Canada, and how to set yourself up for financial success.
+Arrive’s webinar, Finances in Canada 101: What You Need to Succeed, is an excellent way for you to learn the ins and outs of personal finance in Canada, and how to set yourself up for financial success.
 You’ll learn about everything from bank accounts to budgeting.
-Register now and save your spot!
+Watch it now!

 - Prepare financially — information provided by the Government of Canada for newcomers

 - Government of Canada’s Living in Canada tool

 - Most expensive places to live in Canada 2019

 - The most affordable places to live in Canada 2019

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.